tmobile/jazz-installer/README.md

         Do you need full stack including network(Y/N): Y

    If Y - is the option then
+   **with the above - the Installer Wizard will trigger the Installation of the Framework.**
      1. For more information on [Full Stack Installation](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#full-stack-installation)- Creates Network and the rest of the stack.
      1. Please refer [Installation Status](#installation---status) section to know the Installation status.